h5bp/Front-end-Developer-Interview-Questions/src/questions/html-questions.md

 * Have you used different HTML templating languages before?
 * What is the difference between `canvas` and `svg`?
 * What are empty elements in HTML ?
+* How to optimize website assets loading?
+* What is the difference between the `get` and `post` methods in HTML forms?